“Coming Home To The Forest”

 Learn Where You Live, On A Schedule That Works For You

-There are professional training programs where you can travel to and immerse yourself in the long-term experience of living, teaching, and guiding outdoors, and we’ve been running long term immersion programs like that at Jack Mountain for the last twenty years.
+There are professional training programs where you can travel to and immerse yourself in the long-term experience of living, teaching, and guiding outdoors, and we’ve been running long-term immersion programs like that for the better part of the last decade.
 One of the things we’ve learned is that not everyone can carve out nine straight weeks for a course like that.
 Having students come and live on our property for an extended period of time allows for really in-depth knowledge but we want everyone to be able to achieve these goals locally as well.
 We want to give future students the opportunity to do that even if they can’t take nine weeks out of their lives.
-So let us introduce to you the Friluftrsliv Forest Program.
+So let us introduce to you the Friluftrsliv Program.
 Friluftsliv is a concept that means open-air life.
 The idea behind it is that you don’t need to go to a remote place to experience the natural world, you can do it in your own backyard by actively participating in the natural world.
 It doesn’t require high adrenaline activities or top-of-the-line gear.
 The only things required are spending time in the natural world, and a desire to learn about the ecosystem you’re participating in.

 These skills can be learned anywhere, but benefit greatly from an opportunity for a culminating experience in a location that feels remote, and challenges your comfort level by allowing you to live with the skillset every day.
 The Jack Mountain field school in Aroostook County and the nearby waterways of northern Maine are perfect for this.